Sunday, 31 May 2009

 l

-Here are two contrasting shots of Marine Lake.
-The one at the top would have been taken after the opening in 1895 and before the arrival of the miniature railway in 1911, so let’s call it circa 1903.
+Here are contrasting images of Marine Lake.
+The photo at the top would have been taken after the opening in 1895 and before the arrival of the miniature railway in 1911, so let’s call it circa 1903.
+It was taken looking across the lake from the Wellington Road side and serves as a nice reminder that the site was intended to be a boating lake.

 By 1920 the Marine Lake Fun Fair was in full swing on the Oakland Avenue side of the lake and it operated until the end of the 1960s.